<big>Glossary of Painting Terms</big>(As of July 2003)

 to maintain the paint build-up.

-There is no such thing as a pigment with absolute lightfastness; the highest lightfastness grades indicate a very high resistance to fading.
+There is no such thing as a pigment with absolute lightfastness; the highest grades still indicate a degree of fading over time.

 Solvents